Legal questions mount amid San Francisco rape kit DNA case

 “Do we really need to have that written down in a law?
 Apparently we do,” said Sara Katsanis, a research assistant professor at the Northwestern Feinberg School of Medicine and the Genetics and Justice Laboratory’s principal investigator at Ann & Robert H. Lurie Children’s Hospital of Chicago.

-State Sen. Scott Wiener, a Democrat from San Francisco, is working with advocates and attorneys to scour state law and see where potential loopholes exist that would allow for a victim’s DNA to be used in an another investigation.
+State Sen. Scott Wiener, a Democrat from San Francisco, is working with advocates and attorneys to scour state law and see where potential loopholes exist that would allow for a victim’s DNA to be used in another investigation.
 The senator said initial indications point to a need to introduce additional legislation, which would likely occur in the first half of March.

 “We need to protect that DNA from misuse,” he said.
 “We really need to shore that up and make sure that we’re supporting survivors.”

-Jorge Camacho, the policy director Yale Law School’s Justice Collaboratory, said that may not be so simple.
+Jorge Camacho, the policy director at Yale Law School’s Justice Collaboratory, said that may not be so simple.
 This particular case may seem clear-cut against the use of the victim’s DNA, but future instances, like with a violent crime, might not be.

 Camacho said lawmakers are likely to approach this in one of three ways: Establish a clear line where crime labs cannot run victim DNA at all or for only specifically designated offenses such as homicide; come up with a standard where a victim’s DNA may only be searched when the second interest warrants it; or punt it to the courts and require law enforcement to seek a warrant to run the victim’s DNA after a judge has considered the severity of the crime against the manner in which the sample was obtained.